jamesplease/redux-resource/docs/basics/crud-actions.md

 request, resourceful-redux doesn't know how to change your state.
 Consequently, this action is a no-op.

-To observe changes in the state, you need to supply one of two additional
+To cause changes in the state, you need to supply one of two additional
 options: a `resources` array, and/or a `label`.

 We'll first look at `resources`, then `labels`.